-The bicycle pictured above is from Vashon Island, Washington.
+The bicycle pictured is from Vashon Island, Washington.
 Some history can be learned here, but it appears most people don’t know where the bike came from.
 Some say it was left there by a young man who went off to fight in The Great War, never to return.
 That’s how I first heard of it and it got me thinking.

 A picture’s worth a thousand tears.